mdbdev/learn-mdb-dev/_react-native/projects/mdb-socials-part-a.md

 3. Continue through the setup and click **Create Project**.
 4. On the project dashboard, select the "Web" option to create a new Web app (you can also do this through the settings page, accessible through the sidebar).
 5. Enter an **App Nickname** (call it "MDB Socials React Native") and click **Register**.
-6. Copy just the `firebaseConfig` variable from the code snippet provided and add it to the appropriate location in the `FeedScreen.jsx` file.
+6. Copy just the `firebaseConfig` variable.
+Convert it to JSON (which will require adding quotes around the object's attributes).
+Store it in a new file called `keys.json` in your project's root directory.
+It should be identical in structure to the file called `keys.json.template`.

-To set up Cloud Firestore (our NoSQL cloud database):
+<u>To set up Cloud Firestore (our NoSQL cloud database):</u>

 1. Click on the [Cloud Firestore](https://console.firebase.google.com/project/_/firestore) tab in the sidebar.
 2. Click **Create Database** and choose **Test Mode** when prompted.
 3. Select any location for your instance and continue to click **Done**.

-To set up Cloud Storage (our image storage bucket):
+<u>To set up Cloud Storage (our image storage bucket):</u>

 1. Click on the [Cloud Storage](https://console.firebase.google.com/project/_/storage) tab in the sidebar.
 2. Select any location for your instance and continue to click **Done**.